shelleywong/CSCI211-Course-Materials/Programs/program04.md

 ```
 class Dstack
     Stack of doubles that provides at least the following functions:
         push        // push a new element on top of the stack
-        pop     // remove and return the top element from the stack (using a reference parameter)
+        pop         // remove and return the top element from the stack
+                    // (using a reference parameter)
         empty       // return true if stack is empty, false otherwise
-        ~Dstack //a correct destructor
+        ~Dstack     // a correct destructor
 ```
 You may use whatever return types and arguments you see fit.
 You may add additional functions if you need them.<br>